IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 # Overview
-You can convert your VMware virtual machine (VM) to IBM Cloud® virtual server instances to import your image to IBM Cloud VPC, and then use a custom image to create new virtual server instances, using `migration.sh` script.
+You can convert your virtual machine (VM) to IBM Cloud® virtual server instances to import your image to IBM Cloud VPC, and then use a custom image to create new virtual server instances, using `migration.sh` script.
 This script performs following activities:
-- Converts images from VMDK format to qcow2 format
+- Converts images from VMDK/VHD format to qcow2 format
 - Check for presence of qcow2 image in COS (client Object Storage)
 - Create custom image